 “I encourage you to start such a journal.
 Start by writing about God.
 Tell Him why you value and highly esteem Him and love Him more than anyone or anything else.
 Then move on to the reasons you value and honor your spouse.
 When you start your list, write down every good thing you can think of.
 Then add to the list regularly.
 List the reasons why your spouse is important to you, why his or her uniqueness is valuable.
 Write in your journal of honor at least once a month, and set aside time to share the contents with your spouse.”

-And one final thing we’d like to share with you that Gary wrote on this subject of unity:
+And one final thing we’d like to share with you that Gary wrote on this subject of unity that you might consider doing in your own marriage:

 “One couple I know lights the unity candle on their six-month and yearly anniversaries.
 They read the Scripture passages they chose for their wedding ceremony and reflect on God’s goodness.
 They talk about how their marriage has grown or been challenged in the past six months or year.
 Often these discussions lead them to ask for and receive forgiveness from each other.

 “Sometimes the couple sets goals for the coming six months or year to set a direction for their relationship and hold each other accountable for the things they decide are important.
 Then they pray together and commit themselves once more to their vows and to being a couple.
 Other people use the unity-candle display in their home as a conversations starter with their children and guests.
 The candles have sparked some fruitful discussions about the meaning of marriage and the couples’ commitment to oneness.”

-We pray these statements by Dr Smalley have been helpful to spark some ideas of your own to help you to be pro-active in drawing closer together in unity … revealing and reflecting the heart of Christ in your marriage for all to see.
+We hope these statements by Dr Smalley have been helpful to spark ideas of your own to help you to be pro-active in drawing closer together in unity … revealing and reflecting the heart of Christ in your marriage for all to see.

 Cindy and Steve Wright